 If you are interested in more detail on la Deposizione, its history, provenance etc , click here.

 VIALE POLA AND THE NEWER PARTS OF OSTUNI

 The newer developments of Ostuni include many shops, especially on Viale Pola, offices, residential blocks, schools, the town library, sporting facilities, Ostuni's hospital, the bus termnal at Vaile dello Sport.
 The important Saturday market is in one of the newer areas just beyond Viale Pola.

 Unlike some other Italian towns, the newer parts of Ostuni are quite pleasant to wander around.
 We certainly recommend a visit there for shopping and to drop into a bar, as well as going to the Saturday market, a "must" for any visit to Ostuni.

 There are plenty of bars/cafes of course; our favourite is Cafe Ricreazione.
-The Simply Supermarket is at one end of the street where it widens out into a small Piazza (Piazza Italia); and just beyond that is a fabulous shop, Asciano, which sells all sorts of sweet, chocolates, liqueurs etc - visit this even if you don't buy anything!
+The Carrefour Express Supermarket is at one end of the street where it widens out into a small Piazza (Piazza Italia); and just beyond that is a fabulous shop, Asciano, which sells all sorts of sweets, chocolates, liqueurs etc - visit this even if you don't buy anything!